RogerTangos/blog/packages/personal-blog-lite/content/blog/june-july-update-2020/index.md

 In activism, my impression is that all people, and especially newcomers, have their own theories of change, opinions, and ideas for campaigns.
 Unfortunately, newcomers often don't realize the novelty of their ideas, the work that they require, or the resource limitations inherent in volunteer driven movements and organizations that may prevent others from hearing them.

-Sometimes, finding a newcomer's ideas unworkable, activists groups will encourage the newcomer to leave.
+Sometimes, finding a newcomer's ideas unworkable, activist groups will encourage the newcomer to leave.
 Other times, a newcomer may be discouraged by the group's lack of receptivity, and never return to another meeting.
 In either case, there's one less person working towards a common cause.

 __My blogging is meant to provide proof that I have thought through my ideas, and that I'm willing to put real work into activist campaigns, including those that aren't my own.
 I hope that this will make me a desirable asset for most groups that I would like to work with.__